yanghengtang/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The `Database` will be initialized with all data in the order that it was stored in.

 Step 2.
-The user inputs `delete_tag_d 2 Orthopaedic`  to delete an doctor's specialisation into MediConnect.
+The user inputs `delete_tag_d 2 t\Orthopaedic`  to delete a doctor's specialisation from MediConnect.
 The `delete_tag_d` command calls `DeleteSpecialisationCommandParser#parse` which parses the index argument which is the index of the doctor to delete
 A new `DeleteSpecialisationCommand` instance will be created